 We didn’t get off at Alum Bay.
 Whilst I would have loved to take the kids down to the beach on the chairlift to see the coloured sands the rest of the site just didn’t appeal.
 Heaving with tourists, there are multiple ways to spend money ranging from a sweet factory demonstration to Jurassic Golf.
 From the looks of Trip Advisor some people love it, many don’t, but it’s just not our kind of place.

 We were running out of time at this point so our last stop was a quick visit to Colwell Bay.
 From the bus stop it was a 5 minute walk down to the beach.

 We’d managed to time our visit badly as the tide was in and there was no beach to be seen.
 Most people were sunbathing on concrete ledges so we bought some ice creams and sat in a shady spot to enjoy them.

-The sea was pretty shallow and there were loads of families swimming and enjoying paddling.
-It was a hot day and the sea certainly looked as if it would be warm but after a quick check my son confirmed it was, as expected, freezing!
+There were loads of families swimming and enjoying paddling.
+It was a hot day and the sea certainly looked as if it would be warm.
+After a quick check my son confirmed it was freezing!

 Ice creams finished we headed back to the bus stop for our final journey on the Needles Breezer back into Yarmouth.
 From Yarmouth we backtracked to Cowes and our short ferry crossing to Southampton.
 I had been a little unsure about relying on the buses to see the Isle of Wight but the Needles Breezer is a great service and one I’d recommend even if you do have the use of a car on the island.